Professor Mike Huggins

 I’ve also got qualifications, experience and expertise in primary education and as an educational researcher.
 I’ve published in educational and curriculum studies journals and collections.
 In the 1980s and 1990s I was first a Principal Lecturer at Charlotte Mason College, Ambleside and then Head of Post-graduate Teacher Education at Lancaster University.
 For some years I was Inspector of Schools for the English Office for Standards in Education, before joining the University of Cumbria.

-I enjoy music and after work was over I spent many evenings when I was younger playing in rock, folk and ceilidh bands on guitar, mandolin and bass guitar.
-Nowadays I play less, though I still occasionally perform with my Sunderland researcher-colleague and singer-songwriter Keith Gregson.
+I enjoy music and after work was over I spent many evenings when I was younger playing in rock, folk and ceilidh bands on electric and acoustic guitar, mandolin and bass guitar.
+Nowadays I play less, though I still occasionally perform with my Sunderland researcher-colleague and singer-songwriter Keith Gregson, jam with friends, lead a Rockdrops u3a group, and play with a ukelele group.